Kentucky guidelines for establishing a local Seal of Biliteracy

 - Participation in this program should be voluntary, and students could earn a seal in multiple languages.

 - Certain components for a Seal of Biliteracy could be completed prior to high school for some students; for example, English learners and other populations.

 Please see the Kentucky Guidelines for Establishing a Local Seal of Biliteracy document.

 How might students be recognized for attaining the local Seal of Biliteracy?

 Student commendations may include, but are not limited to, the following:

-- Indication of a State Seal on transcript/e-transcript (Coming soon to Infinite Campus and Parchment),
+- Indication of a State Seal on transcript/e-transcript (Infinite Campus and Parchment),

 - Special seal on the diploma,

 - Graduation cord or sash for the ceremony,

 - Verbal or written recognition in the graduation program or ceremony.